-Melissa is a member of the Law Society’s Succession Law Committee and co-editor of that Committee’s quarterly publication “The Last Testament”.
+Melissa is co-chair of the Law Society’s Succession and Elder Law Committee, and co-editor of that Committee’s quarterly publication “The Last Testament”.

 Contact Melissa Yule

-Catherine has more than 20 years of experience practising in family law and professional negligence matters.
+Catherine has more than 25 years of experience practising in family law and civil litigation.

 Catherine was admitted in 1995 having gained a Bachelor of Arts (Jurisprudence) with Honours in Politics and a Law Degree with Honours at the Adelaide University.

-Catherine joined the firm when Lempriere Abbott McLeod merged with Adelta Legal in 2021, she has also worked in Port Augusta and Whyalla.
+Catherine joined the firm when Lempriere Abbott McLeod merged with Adelta Legal in 2021.

-Along with expertise in all areas of family law, Catherine’s skills include major litigation matters regarding professional negligence and personal injury claims.
+Along with expertise in all areas of family law, Catherine has substantial experience in general civil litigation including property matters and professional negligence.